basvanwesting/genetic-algorithm-meta/README.md

 # genetic-algorithm-meta

 This library was extracted from the crate [genetic_algorithm](https://docs.rs/genetic_algorithm/latest/genetic_algorithm) and therefore depends on it.
+Version numbers are kept in-sync to indicate compatibility.

 One cool thing to do with genotypes is to make a meta-genotype of all the Crossover/Mutate/Compete strategies and other Evolve parameters.
 This could be used to optimize